Carla Amina Baghajati: Works

 May 2015 saw the publiocation of Baghajati's book, "Muslimin sein – 25 Fragen, 25 Orientierungen".
 The book deals with topics such as public worship, role models, living together, marriage and family, along with perceptions of honour.

 Recognition

-In 2008 Baghajati received the National Order of Merit ("Bundes-Ehrenzeichen") from the Minister for Education, in recognition of her unpaid engagement in inter-cultural dialogue.
+In 2008 Baghajati received the Federal Honor Decoration ("Bundes-Ehrenzeichen") from the Minister for Education, in recognition of her unpaid engagement in inter-cultural dialogue.